Dewalt-arch/pimpmykali/README.md

   - Click the link below for a full list of the_essentials.sh script and its inner workings
   - https://github.com/blindpentester/the-essentials

+Menu Option F
+  - Fixes XFCE Broken Icons "TerminalEmulator" Not Found
+  - Fixes XFCE Open Catfish instead of Thunar when double clicking Home or FileSystem Icon
+    - this fix is a temporary fix and will be removed once xfce has been corrected

+Menu Option S - Fix Spike
+  - Fixes undefined symbol error thrown when using generic_send_tcp
+    - this fix is temporary and will be removed once a corrected version is available

 Menu Option D - Downgrade metasploit-framework from 6 to 5
 - included in menu option N
   - downgrades metasploit-framework (msfconsole) from msf6 to msf5
-  - this is a temporary solution and will eventually be removed
+  - this is a temporary solution and will eventually be removed once a corrected version is available

 Menu Option ! - Nuke Impacket (yes its literally the ! character)
 - removes any prior installation of impacket (gracefully and forcefully)